Glutamate flavoring: Glutamic acid versus glutamates

 When glutamic acid or any of its salts are dissolved in water, they form a solution of separate negative ions, called glutamates, and positive ions like H_{3}O^{+} or Na^{+}.
-The result is actually a chemical equilibrium among several ionized forms, including zwitterions, that depends on the pH (acidity) of the solution.
+The result is a chemical equilibrium among several ionized forms, including zwitterions, that depends on the pH (acidity) of the solution.
 Within the common pH range of foods, the prevailing ion can be described as ^{−}OOC-C(NH_{3}^{+})-(CH_{2})_{2}-COO^{−}, which has an electric charge of −1.

 Only the glutamate ion is responsible for the umami flavor, so the effect does not depend significantly on the starting compound.
 However, some crystalline salts such as monosodium glutamate dissolve much better and faster than crystalline glutamic acid.
 This has proven to be an important factor in the implementation of substances as flavor enhancers.

 Discovery

-Although they occur naturally in many foods, glutamic acid and other amino acid flavor contributions were not scientifically identified until early in the twentieth century.
+Although they occur naturally in many foods, glutamic acid and other amino acid flavor contributions were not scientifically identified until the early twentieth century.
 In 1866, the German chemist Karl Heinrich Ritthausen discovered and identified the compound.
 In 1907, Japanese researcher Kikunae Ikeda of the Tokyo Imperial University identified brown crystals left behind after the evaporation of a large amount of kombu broth as glutamic acid.
-These crystals, when tasted, reproduced the ineffable but undeniable flavor detected in many foods, especially seaweed.
+These crystals, when tasted, reproduced a flavor detected in many foods, especially seaweed.
 Professor Ikeda coined the term umami for this flavor.
 He then patented a method of mass-producing the crystalline salt of glutamic acid known as monosodium glutamate.